Here are the frequently asked questions about our Math Curriculum:

-For grades 6-11, our main curriculum provider is Illustrative Mathematics.
-For all other grades, we curate resources from around the country to form our curriculum including, Desmos, Illustrative Mathematics, Mathalicious, EngageNY, Mathematics Vision Project, and New Visions.
+Our 12th grade offering, Modeling and Statistical Reasoning, consists of a curation of resources from Desmos, Illustrative Mathematics, Mathalicious, EngageNY, Mathematics Vision Project, and New Visions throughout the units.
 Each piece of curriculum is attributed to its original author.
 In some places, we have created our own materials.

 Does the math curriculum have answer keys?

-What courses are offered in the Base curriculum?
+What is the sequence of courses in the Base Curriculum?

 The two pathways for our courses are shown above.
 All of our courses are designed with a “low floor and a high ceiling,” meaning that they are appropriate for a wide variety of learners.